ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

 ## Initial Hardware Setup

 1. Complete installation of hardware as described in the Getting Started Guide linked above.
-2. No connections to other modules or devices are required to complete the basic tutorial.
+2. No physical connections to other modules or devices are required to complete the basic tutorial.

 ## Initial Software Setup